 We love all of the Kgalagadi’s 6 Wilderness Camps and can’t recommend them highly enough for the adventurous traveller who wants to enjoy more remote, exclusive, self-drive magic.

-The Kgalagadi Transfrontier Park (KTP) is the home of the #Khomani San who recently succeeded in having the area inscribed as a cultural and natural world heritage site.
-The KTP straddles the South African and Botswanan borders, abuts against the Namibian border and is in the Kalahari Desert, a surprisingly well vegetated desert with magnificent red sand dunes.
-The 6 wilderness camps are located in the South African part of the KTP which basically sits between two dry river beds – the Auob and Nossob Rivers.
+The Kgalagadi Transfrontier Park (KTP) is the home of the #Khomani San who recently succeeded in having the area inscribed as a cultural and natural World Heritage site.
+The KTP straddles the South African and Botswana borders, abuts against the Namibia border and is in the Kalahari Desert, a surprisingly well vegetated desert with the most magnificent red sand dunes.
+The 6 wilderness camps are located in the South African part of the KTP which sits between two dry river beds – the Auob and Nossob Rivers.

-Purposefully designed and built to minimise any environmental impact and to fit seamlessly into their magnificent environments each Wilderness Camp is unique and only contains 4 – 6 individual units (the Kalahari Tented Camp has approximately 10 units).
-Except for the Kalahari Tented camp, which has a family unit which sleeps 4, all the camps only take children aged 13 years and over and each unit only sleeps 2 people.
+Purposefully designed and built to minimise any environmental impact and to fit seamlessly into their magnificent environments each unfenced Wilderness Camp is unique.
+Five of the camps contain 4 – 6 individual two person units, whilst the Kalahari Tented camp has 15 units, including a family unit which sleeps four.

-The area around Grootkolk had had a big summer rain storm the night before we arrived and with some pools of water in the river bed for the animals to drink from we had a quiet night, soaking in the sunset and sliver of a silver moon, the star-filled sky and the snowy white barn owl which constantly swooped over the floodlit water hole, hunting hard and giving us an amazing view of it’s angular face and powerful wings.
-Waking with the dawn we went out for a morning drive at 6am visiting the herds of springbok and wildebeest which were congregating in the rapidly greening river bed.
-We enjoyed watching 6 spotted hyena get a fright when a male wildebeest walked past their resting spot before returning to camp …for a wonderful surprise – two lions had just finished drinking and we were lucky enough to hop out our car and watch them slowly walk into the dunes from the fence of our chalet’s garden!
+The area around Grootkolk had had a big summer rain storm the night before we arrived and with some pools of water in the river bed for the animals to drink from we had a quiet night, soaking in the sunset and sliver of silver moon, the star-filled sky and the snowy white barn owl which constantly swooped over the floodlit waterhole, hunting hard and giving us an amazing view of its angular face and powerful wings.
+Waking with the dawn we went out for a morning drive at 6am, visiting the herds of springbok and wildebeest which were congregating in the rapidly greening river bed.
+We enjoyed watching six spotted hyena get a fright when a male wildebeest walked past their resting spot before returning to camp …for a wonderful surprise – two lions had just finished drinking and we were lucky enough to hop out of our car and watch them slowly walk into the dunes from the fence of our chalet’s garden!

 After a morning nap we packed our bags and headed off to Gharagab.
-Wow, what a breath-taking drive this is – driving north up the Nossob Riverbed before turning north west and into the dunes.
+Wow, what a breath-taking drive this is – driving north up the Nossob riverbed before turning north west in to the red dunes.
 Only people staying at Gharagab can take this one-way circuit road so you have this insanely special part of the world to yourself.
-Here you aren’t driving parallel to the dunes but you’re driving over them, through stunning grass fields, over red dune tops, through white calcrete pans.
-The vegetation keeps changing as do the animals and birds you see – more steenbok couples taking cover in the shade of bushes, a family of meerkats peering cautiously at us before darting away tails in the air, and the ever present pale chanting goshawks hunting for small rodents.
-12 kms from Gharagab and we spot big lion spoor in the middle of the road.
-We follow it all the way to the camp, hoping beyond hope the lion has stayed at the waterhole.
+Here you aren’t driving parallel to the dunes but you’re driving over them, through stunning grass fields, over red dune tips, through white calcite pans.
+The vegetation keeps changing as do the animals and birds you see – steenbok couples taking cover in the shade of bush, a family of meerkats peering cautiously at us before darting away with tails in the air, and the ever present pale chanting goshawks hunting for small rodents.
+12kms from Gharagab and we spot big lion spoor in the middle of the road.
+We follow it all the way to camp, hoping beyond hope the lion has stayed at the waterhole.
 Alas, he walked past in the morning … here’s hoping he comes down to drink during the night …

 Gharagab is simply spectacular.
-4 tented-canvas chalets covered in wooden poles perch on the edge of the red dunes – catching a breeze and overlooking a depression and waterhole.
+Four tented-canvas chalets covered in wooden poles perch on the edge of the red dunes – catching the breeze and overlooking a depression and waterhole.

 A quiet afternoon as a lone eland and gemsbok made their tentative way to the waterhole to drink.
 Then another stunning African sunset as the afternoon slipped into evening and star-studded night while we enjoyed our braai on our chalet’s little balcony.

-An evening highlight was watching an African wild cat – domestic cat-like except for its distinctive black stripped paws and tough character – come for a long drink, avoiding the ever present jackals and the swooping spotted eagle owl.
-I absolutely love hearing lions roaring at night but alas none were heard during the night and although I frequently sat up in bed to spy on the floodlit and then moonlit waterhole nothing came to drink.
-I woke up thinking that we’d have no lion luck at Gharagab when Chris, standing on the balcony in the dawn light said “Lion?
-Behind the chalet?
+An evening highlight was watching an Africa wild cat – domestic cat-like except for its distinctive black striped paws and tough character – come for along drink, avoiding the every present jackals and swooping spotted eagle owl.
+I absolutely love hearing lions roaring at night but alas none were heard, and although I frequently sat up in bed to spy on the floodlit and them moonlit waterhole nothing came to drink.
+I woke up thinking that we’d have no lion luck at Gharagab when Chris, standing on the balcony in the dawn light said: “Lion?
+Behind the Chalet?
 Quick Sandie!”.
-And yes, Isak, our camp attendant calling out to us from his chalet was right, we could just see 2 lionesses sitting on the dune behind our chalet!
+And yes, Isak, our camp attendant calling out to us from his chalet was right, we could just see two lionesses sitting on the dune behind our chalet!
 With great care we jumped into our Hilux and drove around the hill just as they disappeared over it.
 And wow what a way to start the day!
 Four young lionesses, one young male lion and just us in our car – all alone in the dunes.
 The lions were really curious and came right up to our car, circling the car, peering over the bonnet, eyeing us as we quickly wound up our windows from an eerily close distance.
-It was pure, pure magic and we couldn’t believe how lucky we’d been as they got bored of our company and made their way into the dunes for their day time rest.
+It was pure, pure magic and we couldn’t believe how lucky we’d been as they got bored of our company and made their into the dunes for their day time rest.

-Sadly, it was time for us to pack up and make our slow way out of the dunes, making the most of every rise of the dune and new view as we crested it and descended into a new secluded and unique desert valley.
-We felt so privileged to have been able to spend time in this special, secluded part of the world and cannot wait to come back and spend longer at all the Wilderness Camps – including visiting Bitterpan Camp for the first time!
+Sadly, it was time for us to pack up and make our slow way out of the dunes, making the most of every rise of the dune and new view as we crested it and then descended into a new secluded and unique desert valley.
+We felt so privileged to have been able to spend time in this special part of the world and cannot wait to come back and spend longer at all the Wilderness Camps – including visiting Bitterpan for the first time.